 - John Harker et al., prepared for the Department of Foreign Affairs and International Trade, January 2000, Human Security in Sudan: The Report of a Canadian Assessment Mission

 “... oil extraction has exacerbated the armed conflict in Sudan and contributed to human rights abuses and violations of international humanitarian law.
 Humanitarian law violations and human rights abuses related to forcible displacement of persons from oil producing areas by the Government of Sudan include rape and abduction of women and children for slavery-like purposes and forced labour, indiscriminate and intentional attacks against civilians and the civilian population, indiscriminate and frequent use of weapons, such as Antonov bombs, summary executions, forced displacement of civilians, unlawful confinement of civilians, obstruction of humanitarian assistance.” (p.
 104)

-Human rights and humanitarian organizations started sending researchers to Sudan by 1999.
-They published a series of reports, culminating in a formidable study by Jemera Rone for Human Rights Watch in 2003.
+Human rights and humanitarian organizations report about the oil war from 2000 onwards, culminating in a formidable study by Jemera Rone for Human Rights Watch in 2003.

 - Amnesty International, 3 May 2000, Sudan: The Human Price of Oil